 The installation also speaks to an era of socio-political upheaval and loss in the 1980s, as a dynamic arts community grappled with the early days of the AIDS crisis and unchecked police violence.
 Forty years later these themes still resonate, mirroring the ongoing coronavirus pandemic and renewed calls for racial justice in the wake of the murders of George Floyd, Breonna Taylor, Ahmaud Arbery, Antwon Rose, and so many other Black Americans.

-This installation is curated by Jessica Beck, Milton Fine Curator of Art.
-Digital talks with Franklin Sirmans, Michael Hermann, and many more will be available at warhol.org.
+This installation is curated by Jessica Beck, Milton Fine curator of art.
+Digital talks with Franklin Sirmans and Michael Hermann will be available at warhol.org.